symfony/symfony-docs/frontend/asset_mapper.rst

 that needs to be loaded before the page is rendered because the browser won't download the CSS until the JavaScript file executed.

-However, if you *do* want to lazily-load a CSS file, you an make this work by using the ``importmap:require`` command and pointing it at a CSS file.
+However, if you *do* want to lazily-load a CSS file, you can make this work by using the ``importmap:require`` command and pointing it at a CSS file.

 .. code-block:: terminal